- Adobe Acrobat Professional (Version 10 or Higher)

 4 GB of RAM, at least 10GB of available hard-disk space for installation, 1024x576 display and a DVD-ROM drive are also required.
 Video hardware acceleration is optional.

 - Windows Server 2003 with Service Pack 2 and MSXML 6.0 (32-bit Office only)

 - Windows Sever 2008 or later 32 or 64-bit OS.

 - Mac: Dual Boot Only.
-As a general guideline, students should not have computer specifications less than an Intel processor, MAC OSX v10.5.8 or later, 1 GB of RAM and a DVD-ROM drive.
+As a general guideline, students should not have computer specifications less than an Intel processor, Mac OS X v.
+10.7 or higher, 1 GB of RAM and a DVD-ROM drive.
 Students should also have at least 10GB of hard-disk space available for installation and a 1280x800 display.
 Dual Boot Requirements: Boot camp required.
 Windows OS: Windows XP with SP 3 (32-bit; only possible with OS X 10.6.x and OS X 10.5.x), Windows 7 (64-bit required for Mac OS X 10.7 or higher), Windows Vista with SP 1 (only possible with OS X 10.6.x and OS X 10.5.x)Additional 20 GB HD Space required for Windows Partition.

 - 56K or faster Internet connection is required for online courses, however broadband is strongly encouraged.

 Windows Users: The two latest releases of Microsoft Internet Explorer, Mozilla Firefox, or Google Chrome are supported.